amelia22974/cs279-project/README.md

 Package Requirements in MATLAB:
 - Image Processing Toolbox
-- Machine Learning Toolbox
+- Statistics and Machine Learning Toolbox
-- Fiji with the MIJI plugin
+- Fiji with the MIJI plugin in order to corroborate the sholl analysis outputs.
+  Please note that we recommend the December 2015 version of Fiji and runnning the macros in MATLAB.

 We also present a final report explaining the background of algorithms used and result.